QuickBirdEng/NonEmptyCollections/README.md

+# NonEmptyCollections
-# NonEmptyCollections: Make the world a little more type-safe 🌍🏆
+## Making the world a little more type-safe 🌍🏆

 Reduce the need for emptiness checks and reduce unsafe APIs with **NonEmptyCollections**.

 You can use `NonEmptyList`s, `NonEmptySet`s and `NonEmptyMap`s to restrict the input of functions to make your code safer and avoid unnecessary runtime exceptions.